Gerhard Dengler

-Gerhard Dengler (29 May 1914 in Reinhausen - 3 January 2007 in Hennigsdorf) was an East German writer, print and broadcast journalist, and (briefly) newspaper editor.
+Gerhard Dengler (29 May 1914 in Reinhausen – 3 January 2007 in Hennigsdorf) was an East German writer, print and broadcast journalist, and (briefly) newspaper editor.

 Life

 Early years

-Gerhard Dengler's father was the noted Forestry Scientist Alfred Dengler (1874–1944).
-He grew up in Eberswalde where his father was a professor and at one stage rector of the Forestry Academy.
-Gerd studied Journalism in Berlin and then in Munich from 1934 till 1939.
-Between 1935 and 1937 he undertook his military service in an Artillery Regiment in Frankfurt.
+Gerhard Dengler was born on 24 May 1914 in Reinhausen, Göttingen.
+His father was the noted Forestry Scientist Alfred Dengler (1874–1944).
+Dengler grew up in Chorin, Brandenburg and in Eberswalde where his father was a professor and at one stage rector of the Forestry Academy.
+From 1934 to 1935 and 1937 to 1939, he studied Journalismn in Munich and Berlin, and in 1939, he received a doctorate in philosophy under Professor Emil Domifat.
+During his studies in Munich, he was a member of the "Corps Franconia," a German fencing fraternity.

+Between 1935 and 1937 he served his compulsory military service with Artillerieregiment 3 in Frankfurt and left the Army as an Officer Cadet.

 On 1 May 1937 he was admitted into the NSDAP (Nazi party).
 He was also a member of the party's quasi-military wing, the Sturmabteilung (SA), having been in the youth branch of a precursor organisation, Der Stahlhelm since 1932.